 4) Administrator mode

 Some games require administrator privileges to be able to launch.
-If your game does not start, you should try running game’s exe application as an administrator.
-It’s pretty simple, just follow these steps:
+If your game does not start, you should try running the game's exe application as an administrator.
+It's pretty simple, just follow these steps:

 - Go to the folder where your game is installed.